-The Lamborghini Countach was styled by Italian design masters Bertone.
-In its first incarnaton, the Countach flew to a top speed of 186mph.
-That was more than impressive in the '70s.
-Its classic Lamborghini V12 engine produced 375bhp.
-Subsequent models output still more power.
+The Lamborghini Countach was styled by Bertone – Italian masters of automotive design.
+In its first incarnation, the Countach flew to a top speed of 186mph.
+That was exceptionally quick in the Seventies.
+Its engine – a classic Lamborghini V12 – produced 375bhp.
+Again – in the 1970s – that was a gargantuan stat.
+The models that followed output still more power.

 Handling-wise, too, the Countach was well up to snuff.
-Mid-engined as it was, its gearbox was at the front - nestled snugly beneath the banana seats.
-As a result, the Countach's cornering capabilities soared.
-A 5-speed transmission only added to the fun!
+Mid-engined as it was, its gearbox was at the front – nestled snugly beneath the banana seats.
+Weight distribution was optimised.
+As a consequence, the Countach\’s cornering capabilities soared.
+A 5-speed set-up only added to the fun!

 Countach is a Piedmontese exclamation/expletive.
-In its mildest form, it simply means 'wow' ... though it can have fruitier connotations!
-The first definition, at any rate, is spot-on.
-Later versions of the Countach, though, over-egged the stylistic pudding somewhat.
-Pointless spoilers - and over-sized wheel-arches and ducts - bordered on the kitsch.
-To be fair, by the time such models hit the showrooms, the firm's founders had departed.
-Indeed, it was in large part due to the Countach that the Lamborghini logo stayed afloat.
-When it made its début - in '74 - the Countach stunned show-goers.
-Lamborghini's rivals were pretty shaken up, too.
-Over the course of its run, then, the Lamborghini Countach summed up the Seventies ... a decade which veered wildly between masterpiece and parody.
+In its mildest form, it means \’wow\’ – though it can have fruitier connotations!
+Certainly, the first definition was more than apt.
+Later versions of the Countach, though, somewhat over-egged the stylistic pudding.
+Pointless spoilers – and over-sized wheel-arches and ducts – bordered on the kitsch.
+To be fair, by the time such models hit the showrooms, the firm\’s founders were no longer at the helm.
+Financially, it found itself in choppy waters.
+Latter-day faux pas notwithstanding, it was largely down to the Countach that Lamborghini stayed afloat.
+When it made its début – in \’74 – the Countach stunned show-goers.
+Lamborghini\’s rivals were left reeling.
+In a way – over the course of its run – the Countach summed up the Seventies.
+Insomuch as it was a decade which could veer wildly between masterpiece and parody!